Kho people: History

 The Kho people are likely descendants of those who migrated to their present location in Chitral from the south.
+The Kho people spread throughout Chitral from the northern part of the region, specifically from the Mulkhow and Torkhow Valley.
+According to Morgenstierne, the original abode of the Kho was northern Chitral in the valleys around Mastuj.
+The Kho started expanding into southern Chitral around the early 14th century under the Rais Mehtars.
+Later on, the Kho expanded eastwards into the Yasin and Ghizer valleys under the Khushwaqt dynasty in the 17th century.

-In ancient times the Kho people practiced a faith akin to that observed by the Kalash today.
+In ancient times the Kho people practised a faith akin to that observed by the Kalash today.
 In the 14th century, many of the Kho converted to Islam though some previous customs continue to persist.
 With respect to Islam, the Kho are primarily Hanafi Sunni Muslims although there exists a substantial population of Ismaili Muslims in the Upper Chitral region.

 Language

-The Kho people speak the Khowar language, which is an Indo-Aryan language of the Dardic subgroup.
+The Khowar language shares a great number of morphological characteristics with neighbouring Iranian languages of Badakhshan, pointing to a very early location of proto-Khowar in its original abode in Upper Chitral, although from its links with the Gandhari language, it likely came from further south in the first millennium BC, possibly through Swat and Dir.

 The ethnologists Karl Jettmar and Lennart Edelberg noted, with respect to the Khowar language, that: "Khowar, in many respects [is] the most archaic of all modern Indian languages, retaining a great part of Sanskrit case inflexion, and retaining many words in a nearly Sanskritic form.”

-Khowar is spoken by about 313,000 people in Pakistan.
+Khowar is spoken by around 800,000 people in Pakistan.
 Most of the Kho people also use Urdu as a second language.

 Culture

-Kho culture places heavy emphasis on poetry, song and dance.
-Kho people also have a great respect of law and order.
-Much of this can be attributed to Chitral being a stable kingdom for most of its history, where the rule of law and the will of the ruler came before tribal concepts such as revenge and isolationism.
-Many Kho believe that their customs and language is much more rich, polite, and sophisticated in comparison to their neighbours.

-Polo is a popular sport and pastime for the Kho people.
-Polo traditionally played by the Kho has little rules or organisation.

-Dance and music play a large role in Kho society.
-Common clothing include the salwar kameez (long tunic and trousers) and headwear includes the pakol (chitrali hat).

-Folk music

-Folk singers and reed instrument players have a special respect in the Kho society and are featured in their festivities.
-The most common instruments are Surnai Shehnai, Sitar, and reed instruments.
-The Kho sitar is a popular musical instrument in Chitral.
-It is made out of mulberry wood with five steel strings arranged in three courses, the outer ones have double strings, tuned in unison, while the inner course is single.
-Popular music of the area includes: